jon-mah/influenzaMarkov/README.md

 Input: An alignment of `.fasta` sequences.

 ## Protocol
+In terms of protocol I was thinking:
 1. Sort given alignment in chronological order.
-2. Sample or explicitly calculate difference vector between consecutive sequences (i.e., pr(A -> G)).
+2. Sample or explicitly calculate difference vector (with sites as indices) between consecutive sequences (i.e., A -> A, G, C, T etc…)
 3. Calculate probability matrix from difference vectors
 4. Markov chain for each site in the protein.
+Now we can iteratively "predict" evolution for each site at some future time!
+But probably not because evolution is messy.

 ## Results and Conclusions